astropy/reproject/docs/howto/celestial.rst

     >>> from reproject import reproject_exact

-For this algorithm, the footprint array returned gives the exact fractional overlap of new pixels with the original image (see :doc:`footprints` for more details).
+For this algorithm, the footprint array returned gives the exact fractional overlap of new pixels with the original image (see :ref:`footprints` for more details).

 .. warning:: The :func:`~reproject.reproject_exact` is currently known to